 In the following article, we’re going to take a closer look at 7th chords and the theory behind how they are constructed.
-We’ll also learn some useful (and moveable) shapes used to play them, and learn how to incorporate them into a chord progression.

 How 7th Chords Are Written

 One confusing aspect of 7th chords is how they are written.
 While note letter names without a suffix are regarded as Major, unless otherwise indicated, the opposite is true for the 7th interval.

 For example, an Amaj7 chord should be read as an A + major 7 interval, not an A major chord with a 7th.
 The ‘A’ doesn’t require ‘maj’ to be written, it is implied as it is not indicated as minor (min), augmented (aug), or diminished (dim).

 On the other hand, if there is no prefix in front of the 7 as is the case most of the time with a dominant 7th, usually written as C7 you can assume the 7th is a minor 7th interval (spanning 10 semitones from the root).

 So, in the case of C7, we know the C is major with a minor 7th interval added, making C7 a dominant 7th aka a major-minor 7th.

 Another example of this is the minor 7th, usually written Cmin7.
 In this case, the chord is a C minor triad with a minor 7 interval.
 If minor was not written it would be implied that the note letter name is major, and as we now know the 7 is considered minor unless indicated otherwise.

 So, keep in mind if you see major written after the note letter this will always refer to the 7th interval.
 If you see minor, diminished, or augmented it will apply to the note letter name.